Chess grandmaster Daniel Naroditsky is remembered as a leader in the game's online surge

 “People, they see Daniel or other streamers and they start to play online chess,” said John Hartmann, editor of Chess Life magazine.
 “The streaming personalities, they lead people into the chess world.”

-Carlsen credited Naroditsky for his work in the streaming space, saying he was universally loved and “such a resource to the chess community.”
+Carlsen credited Naroditsky for his work in the streaming space, saying he was “such a resource to the chess community.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.